Quitch/Galactic-War-Multiplanetary-Systems/README.md

 ## How to Use

 1. Install the mod
-2. Install map packs from the Support Map Packs list
+2. Install map packs from the supported map packs list
 3. On the Galactic War Loadout screen select "GWMS Multiplanetary" from the systems list

 ## Supported Map Packs